Allergy-Free Body Care

 I began using this bar in the shower two weeks ago, and my skin looks and feels better than EVER!
 My bumpy upper arms are smooth as silk.
 After reading Dr. Skotnicki’s book Beyond Soap, I got concerned about the PH of this soap.
 As she discussed in her book, if PH is too high/alkaline, it can tear a hole in your protective skin barrier.
 ACK!
 I emailed Simple, and they assured me the PH of this soap is 5.5, perfectly where it should be, according to Dr. Skotnicki.
 She says that natural soap is too high in its alkalinity – Dr. Bronner’s Baby Unscented Soap is almost 10 – extremely alkaline.
 Dr. Skotniki says alkalinity can be incredibly damaging to our skin barrier.

 If you enjoy Dr. Bronner’s, I think you will like Simple.
 It feels similar but is softer – not as tacky.
 The lather is RICH and leaves me feeling smooth and soft.
-I used Dr. Bronner’s for about 6 months earlier this year, and my arms were extremely bumpy – almost like my Keratosis Pilaris had returned – I have it from time to time.
-I left Bronner’s Unscented and went to the Vanicream Gentle Body Wash and the bumps cleared within a few weeks.
+I used Dr. Bronner’s for about six months earlier this year, and my arms were extremely bumpy – almost like my Keratosis Pilaris had returned – I have it from time to time.
+Since then, I have stopped using Dr. Bronner’s Unscented and went to the Vanicream Gentle Body Wash.
+The bumps cleared within a few weeks.
 I was nervous about using the Simple Bar in fear of the bumps returning, but so far, so good!

 Ingredients are: purified water, glycerin, sodium lauroamphoacetate, sodium lauroyl sarcosinate, PEG-120 methyl glucose dioleate, sodium chloride, citric acid, sodium laurate, bis-PEG-18 methyl ether dimethyl silane, potassium sorbate, tetrasodium EDTA

 This is my sink soap!
 It’s what I use at my kitchen sink and in the bathroom.
 A great everyday cleanser that is gentle yet effective on my hands, even when cooking.
 In fact, I carry a small bottle of this with me in my purse (although I’ve ordered in the CLn one to use – will update!) as the soap in public bathrooms most certainly has a fragrance that would cause me a breakout.
-I haven’t used this on my body or face, but I read many reviews of folks who do!
+I haven’t used this on my body or face, but I read many reviews of folks who do use it for sensitive skin body care!
 Feel free to read some of the reviews at the Pharmaceutical Specialties, INC website – people literally sing the praises of this soap and what it has done for them!